-Competency in this unit cannot be claimed until four on-site or simulated work inspections in the high voltage field of the Electrotechnology industry have been carried out and verified by an electrical inspector who is licensed to carry out such inspection work.
+Overview of Assessment .
+Competency in this unit cannot be claimed until four

+© State of Victoria 2016 on-site or simulated work inspections in the high voltage field of the Electrotechnology industry have been carried out and verified by an electrical inspector who is licensed to carry out such inspection work.